wolkenheim/json-serializer/README.md

 This would be the first step in a refactoring towards a configuration object.
 At the end users of the library could inject their own class definitions for default formatting options in a map-styled array.

+But first tests need to be refactored.
+A lot of the functionality moved down to the classes, that extract information out of Reflection properties.
+There are already a few cases here and each one should get a single unit test.
+I worked so far with a global testing strategy: check the resulting string.
+This is fine for very simple beginnings but the project has already gotten far way to complex for that.